 From your point of view, which are the biggest challenges for car makers?

-Which potential for optimization do you see based on the vehicles which have been tested so far?
+Which potential for optimization do you see, based on the vehicles that have been tested so far?

-What is the benefit for the readers from you teaming up with connect on a professional level?
+What is the benefit for the readers from your teaming up with connect on a professional level?

 Why do you estimate connect to be an optimal partner for these testing activities?

 connect is one of the most accomplished experts when it comes to connectivity.
 This aspect is declaredly the main focus of the magazine – irrespective of the test object.
 We have been successfully working together for many years conducting mobile network tests, which are well known as the “umlaut connect mobile benchmarks“.
 Our partnership is based on transparency, fairness and impartiality.
 Our testing is performed due to clearly defined criteria.
 Evaluation and rating also follow a clearly defined framework.
 Together, we make sure that the user always remains in the centre.